CCurl/s3/README.md

 *** WORDS/FUNCTIONS ***
         NOTE: Word names are variable-length alphabetic (A-z) and start with a Capital letter.
-:     (--)        Define word.
-Copy chars to (HERE++) until closing ';'.
+:Abc  (--)        Define word Abc.
+Copy chars to (HERE++) until next ';'.
 Abc   (--)        Execute/call word Abc
 ;     (--)        End of word definition.
-Also Exit word.
 ^     (--)        Exit word.
         NOTE: To exit a word while inside of a loop, use 'xU^'.
               example: :LoopTest 100 0[n. n32=("-out" xU^)", "];
+?Abc  (--a)       a: address of Abc, 0 if not defined

 *** INPUT/OUTPUT ***
 NNN    (--n)      Scan DECIMAL number.
 For multiple numbers, separate them by space (47 33).
         NOTEs: (1) To enter a negative number, use "negate" (eg - 490_).
                (2) To enter a float, end with 'e' (eg - 1234e).
 'x     (--n)      n: the ASCII value of x hXXX   (--h)      Scan XXX as a HEX number (0-9, A-F, a-f).
 .
 (N--)      Output N as decimal number.
+f.
+(F--)      Output F as floating point number.
 ,      (N--)      Output N an ASCII character. b      (--)       Output a single SPACE.
 "      (?--?)
 Output a formatted string until the next '"'.
     NOTES: - %d outputs TOS as an integer
-           - %X outputs TOS as a hex number (A-F are uppercase)
-           - %x outputs TOS as a hex number (A-F are lowercase)
            - %c outputs TOS as a character
+           - %e outputs an ESCAPE (27)
+           - %f outputs TOS as a float
            - %n outputs CR/LF
-           - %e outputs an ESCAPE (27)
            - %q outputs a QUOTE
+           - %X outputs TOS as a hex number (A-F are uppercase)
+           - %x outputs TOS as a hex number (A-F are lowercase)
            - %<x> outputs <x> (eg - %% outputs %)
 `XXX`  (--)       Calls system("XXX").
 xY     (a--)      Calls system(a).